Olive Garden Menu Tapenade

 Washing olives after being freshly-picked.

-The first and perhaps foremost benefit is that olive oil really makes a salad.
+The first and perhaps foremost benefit is that olive oil really makes the salad go down; the children will eat it.
 But more important, nutritionists complain that our Western diet is so heavily biased in favour of seed oils, rich in PUFAs; poly-unsaturated fatty acids.

-Really we should have roughly equal amounts of PUFAs and MUFAs in our diet.
+Really we should have roughly equal amounts of PUFAs and MUFAs in our diets.

-The fruit-based oils, olive and avocado, are rich in Mono Unsaturated Fatty Acids, bringing the PUFA to MUFA ratio back into balance.
+The fruit-based oils from olives and avocados are rich in Mono Unsaturated Fatty Acids, bringing that critical ratio back into balance.

 Thirdly seed-based oils are in the main solvent extracted.
-But that's not necessary with olives so there are no traces of chemicals in the oil, nor have they been heated to a very high temperature.
+But that's not necessary with olives so there are no traces of chemicals; nor have they been heated to a very high temperature.

 A healthy diet for prediabetes means limiting all refined carbs and enjoying more fat, not from animal sources but those in dishes like this olive garden menu tapenade.